 But what does roach poop look like?
-Roach poop can appear as brown or black stains, smears as well as coarse or ground black pepper.
-Sometimes they can take shape of a cylinder.
+Roach poop can appear as brown or black stains, smears, and coarse or ground black pepper.
+Sometimes they can take the shape of a cylinder.

-The size and appearance of the droppings depend on the size, age, and species of the cockroach.
+The droppings’ size and appearance depend on the size, age, and species of the cockroach.
 Read Also: What’s the best roach killer for the house?

-Roach poop can be found in places most frequented by roaches especially in the kitchen, bathroom, and food store.
-The poop appears as tiny brown or black stains, smears or droppings left on surfaces such as floors, carpet, and upholstery.
+Roach poop can be found in places most frequented by roaches, especially in the kitchen, bathroom, and food store.
+The poop appears tiny brown or black stains, smears, or droppings left on surfaces such as floors, carpet, and upholstery.

 The size and appearance of the droppings vary with the species, age and size of the cockroach.
 Typically, small species like the German roach and the brown-banded roach leave behind smaller droppings than large species like the oriental or American cockroaches.